foerstj/minibits/creatures/bandit-mage/README.md

 ![pic](pic.jpg)

-A Bandit Mage that casts Explosive Powder and occasionally resurrects a fellow Bandit.
+A Bandit Mage that casts Firespray and occasionally resurrects a fellow Bandit.

 src: foerstj